christophgil/bash_return/README.md

     }

-When the function is called with the leading option -$, then the returned value is obtained from a variable whose name is stored in the global variable /RETVAL/.
+When the function is called with the leading option -$, then the returned value is obtained from a variable whose name is stored in the global variable *RETVAL*.
 This is possible because Bash is not multi-threaded.
 Note that the dollar sign does not need to be quoted here because it is followed by a space.
 An unusual option character has been choosen to not interfer with other options.

     square -$  3
     echo "The Square of 3 is ${!RETVAL}"

-Without the option /-$/, the result is directly printed to the standard output.
+Without the option *-$*, the result is directly printed to the standard output.

     square 3